Veena Malik

-Zahida Malik (born 26 February), better known as Veena Malik, is a Pakistani actress, TV host, reality television personality who has appeared in Pakistani and Bollywood films.
+Zahida Malik (born 26 February), better known as Veena Malik, is a Pakistani actress, TV host, and reality television personality who has appeared in Pakistani and Bollywood films.
 Veena made her film debut in 2000 with Sajjad Gul's Tere Pyar Mein.
 In 2002, she starred in Akbar Khan's Yeh Dil Aap Ka Huwa and Sassi Punno and later played roles in female-centric films such as Koi Tujh Sa Kahan (2005) and Mohabbatan Sachiyan (2007).
 She was a contestant on Bigg Boss in 2010.

 Early life

 Veena was born as Zahida Malik on 26 February in Rawalpindi, Pakistan, to Malik Mohammad Aslam and his wife, Zeenat Malik.

 Career

 Television

 In 2002, Veena hosted the Prime TV series, Prime Gupshup for them ushering a new direction for her comic skills and she improvised on the hour-long show occasionally mimicking actors.

 Veena hosted the Geo TV show Hum Sub Umeed Se Hain, in which she was hailed for her comedic parodies.

 In 2007, she appeared at the Lux Style Awards and was awarded as being the Most stylish celebrity on the carpet.

 In October 2010, Veena appeared in the Indian television reality show Bigg Boss Season 4.

 She was evicted two weeks before the finals, and was one of the final six contestants out of the original fourteen who had participated.
 Veena was also part of the finale of the show.
 After her Bigg Boss stay, she was mentioned in the media as the voice of liberal Muslims, including leading dailies, Daily Times, Express Tribune, and The Australian.
 Sabbah Haji, from the Haji Amina Charity Trust in Jammu and Kashmir, writing in the magazine Tehelka, when comparing her with liberal rector of Darul Uloom Deoband said, "these two newly public figures might teach Muslims to stop feeling eternally outraged."

 In February 2011, Veena became part of the Cricket World Cup reality show in Delhi, India, called "Big Toss."
 Big Toss was a reality game show with contestants and Veena as the captain of one team, against Rakhi Sawant and her team.

 In March 2011, Veena engaged in a passionate debate with a mufti, who claimed she had engaged in immoral behaviour as a contestant on Bigg Boss, even though he admitted to not having watched the show.
 Veena countered pointing out the double standards of Pakistani media against women among other rebuttals.

 Another show Veena Malik – Veena Ka Vivah was planned where Veena would search for her soul-mate, but the show was cancelled when Imagine TV, the channel on which the show was being shown, announced that it was shutting down.
 Veena collected almost 71,000 entries from all over the world for the show.